-In a straw poll of Influx readers on which Lancia you would like in your garage, I’m quite sure the Lancia Delta Integrale, would be among the most popular.
-It was king of rallies in the 1980s and 1990s, famously adorned in Martini livery.
+In a straw poll of Influx readers on which Lancia you would like in your garage, I’m quite sure the Lancia Delta Integrale would be among the most popular.
+It was the king of rallies in the 1980s and 1990s, famously adorned in Martini livery.

-At a recent conference where we talked about late Fiat-Chrysler CEO Marchionne’s ideas, I was surprised to learn that the idea of closing Lancia wasn’t one of his, but was suggested by the current CEO of Lavazza coffee, who, at the time, was a young Fiat manager.
+At a conference where we talked about late Fiat-Chrysler CEO Marchionne’s ideas a few years back, I was surprised to learn that the idea of closing Lancia wasn’t one of his own.
+Instead, the current CEO of Lavazza coffee, Antonio Baravalle, suggested it.
+At the time, he was a young Fiat manager.

-The decision meant we said goodbye to a car brand with great heritage in road cars and in motorsport, and gave up on the dream to have a Lancia Delta on the roads worthy of the name.
+The decision meant we said goodbye to a car brand with great heritage in road cars and motorsport, and gave up on the dream of having a Lancia Delta on the roads worthy of the name.
 Until now.

-At the recent Grand Basel, in Zürich – kind of a best-of-the-best art on four-wheels – there were many exceptional cars, but I was fixated by the car that had been formally unveiled a few days before: the Lancia Delta Integrale Futurista.
+At the Grand Basel in Zürich a few years ago – kind of a best-of-the-best art on four-wheels – there were many exceptional cars, but I was fixated on the car that had been formally unveiled a few days before: the Lancia Delta Integrale Futurista.

-Well the very popular hashtag among car lovers on the social media #MakeLanciaGreatAgain is now a reality, for a few.
+Well, the very popular hashtag among car lovers on social media #MakeLanciaGreatAgain is now a reality, for a few.

-Eugenio Amos, a very young and wealthy Italian car enthusiast and collector, had the crazy idea of reviving the Lancia Delta Integrale, produced to modern standards.
+Eugenio Amos, a very young and wealthy Italian car enthusiast and collector, had the crazy idea of reviving the Lancia Delta Integrale and producing it to modern standards.

-The Lancia Delta Integrale Futurista has similar proportions to the original, but has lost two doors and has the rear wheel arches – made by hand – and track much wider than the original.
-The Futurista has not lost its taut and sculpted lines that have made the Integrale famous, and not even the familiar four front circular lights, now full LED and some carbon-fibre details have been added.
+The Lancia Delta Integrale Futurista has similar proportions to the original minus two doors.
+Its rear wheel arches (which are made by hand) and track are much wider than the original.
+The Futurista has not lost the taut and sculpted lines that made the Integrale famous, nor has it lost the familiar four front circular lights, although now these are fully LED and some carbon-fibre details have been added.

-The interiors, however, while faithfully mirroring the squared lines of the original, are finished in Alcantara and the quality is very high with two items that will appeal to car enthusiasts and that wouldn’t have been found in a road car before.
+Although they faithfully mirror the squared lines of the original, the mirrors are finished in Alcantara and the quality is very high with two items that will appeal to car enthusiasts and that wouldn’t have been found in a road car before.

-The power button has the form of a space rocket, and the button “lèvati” (MOVE ON!
-In English) on the steering wheel to flash the headlights and alert slow traffic in front of you that you intend to pass.
-But I think no other road user on seeing such a spectacular reinvention of this icon approaching – finished in beautiful Brinzio Green – wouldn’t want to pull over just to hear the sound as it passes.
+The power button takes the form of a space rocket, and the steering wheel features a button “lèvati” (MOVE ON! in English) to flash the headlights and alert slow traffic in front of you that you intend to pass.
+But I think, on seeing such a spectacular reinvention of this icon approaching, especially its beautiful finish in Brinzio Green, no other road user wouldn’t want to pull over just to hear the sound as it passes.

 A few days later in Italy I was able to attend the first track appearance of the Lancia Delta Integrale Futurista.
 It has an indescribable sound that truly projects it into the future in which we all want to come back great again.

-Each owner will be able to give it a name, and I think that the name of mine would be Lavazza, in honor of the manager who had the idea (which, incidentally, I agree with) to close Lancia.
+Each owner can give it a name, and I think that the name of mine would be Lavazza, in honor of the manager who had the idea (which, incidentally, I agree with) to close Lancia.